Phylum: Basidiomycota - Class: Agaricomycetes - Order: Agaricales - Family: Psathyrellaceae

 May to November in Britain and Ireland; later in southern Europe.

-It would be difficult to mistake this lovely inkcap for any other species once its cap has begun expanding to reveal the glossy brown background underlying the white patches.
+It would be difficult to mistake this lovely inkcap for any other species once its cap has begun expanding to reveal the glossy dark-brown background underlying the white patches.

 Orton, P.D. & Watling, R. (1979).
 British Fungus Flora: Agarics and Boleti.
 Vol 2.
 Coprinaceae: Coprinus.
 Royal Botanic Garden: Edinburgh.